 - Information given by parents/carers to nursery staff will not be passed on to third parties without consent.

 - Personnel issues will remain confidential to the people involved.

 - Any anxieties/evidence relating to a child’s personal safety will be kept in a confidential file and will not be shared within the nursery except for the child’s key worker and Manager the DSL (designated safeguarding lead)

 - The nursery will comply with all requirements of the Data Protection Act and in conjunction with the Information Commissioners Office.

 - Staff may see or hear information regarding a child, this information should not be divulged outside of the setting.

-- Children’s individual abilities and behaviour should not be discussed with anyone other than the parent unless it involves another child.
+- Children’s individual abilities and behaviour should not be discussed with anyone other than the parent unless it with multi agency and with parent consent.